torvalds/linux/Documentation/admin-guide/xfs.rst

 	Make the data allocator use the filestreams allocation mode across the entire filesystem rather than just on directories configured to use it.

-  ikeep or noikeep (default)
-	When ``ikeep`` is specified, XFS does not delete empty inode clusters and keeps them around on disk.
-When ``noikeep`` is specified, empty inode clusters are returned to the free space pool.

   inode32 or inode64 (default)
 	When ``inode32`` is specified, it indicates that XFS limits